NCERT Solutions for Class 8 Geography Chapter 3 Agriculture

 (i) What is agriculture?

-Answer: Agriculture is a primary activity that includes growing crops, vegetables, fruits, flowers and rearing livestock.
-Agriculture is a primary activity, as it is connected with the extraction and production of natural resources.
+Answer: Agriculture is a primary activity that includes growing crops, fruits, vegetables, flowers, and rearing livestock.
+It is essentially the science and art of cultivating the soil, raising crops, and feeding, breeding, and raising livestock.

 (ii) Name the factors influencing agriculture?